 When you subtract out shady roofs, renters, and other factors, only about 25% of Americans have a place to install solar power.
 With the high upfront cost of a complete system, the potential solar universe shrinks further.
-That changes with … Read More
+That changes with “community solar.”
+After a long wait on the state’s Public Utilities Commission to finalize the rules, … Read More

 IN this environmentally conscious college town, thousands of bicyclists commute each day through a carefully cultivated urban forest whose canopy shields riders and their homes from the harsh sun of this state’s Central Valley.